GSW History Series Part 4 – The Start of Grinder’s Switch Winery

 It was the beginning of what would eventually become something much bigger than a backyard vineyard—Grinder’s Switch Winery.
 And this was just the beginning.

-Stay tuned for Part 4 of our story, where passion turns into something even bigger—and the winery begins to take shape.
+Read part 4, where passion turns into something even bigger—and the winery begins to take shape.

 Cabernet Sauvignon Vineyard